-- The surface paramaters are used by the shader to determine the ratio’s of the diffuse, ambient and specular(the shinyness) lighting of the surface.
+- The surface parameters are used by the shader to determine the ratio’s of the diffuse, ambient and specular(the shininess) lighting of the surface.

 - It is possible to drop your own texture and normal by dropping them on the two panels (png or jpg).

 - Have fun playing around as you can create some quite random effects.
 (Update: I have just added the ability to use the webcam as the source, you can make a random ‘ice’ effect by using the second sample texture)